mortona42/democraticLi/README.md

 5. Install Drupal.

 At this point, you should have a copy of the site structure, but no content or files.
 Reach out to a project member on Discord for further help.

+# Front End Development
+The theme code is in /web/themes/custom/democraticli.

+## CSS
+1. Edit sass files in /web/themes/custom/democraticli/scss.
+2. Run npm install to get sass modules.
+3. Run npm run-script sass-compile to compile sass to css.
+4. Run npm run-script sass-watch to watch for more changes.

+## HTML
+1. Inspect the element you want to change and find the template it's using.
+2. Copy the template to /web/themes/custom/democraticli/templates.
+3. Make your changes to the template file.
+4. Clear the cache to load the new template and see your changes.